savethekiddes/rapydframework/README.md

 RapydFramework for now is only for Windows.
-I have to confess that I don't have high incentives to make a Linux version (or worse, a Mac), so forking is encouraged.
+I have to confess that I don't have high incentives to make a Linux version (or worse, a Mac one), so forking is encouraged.
 To install or update the package, just paste this command in the command prompt:

     powershell -command "Invoke-WebRequest -UseBasicParsing https://raw.githubusercontent.com/savethekiddes/rapydframework/main/setup.py -OutFile setup.py; python setup.py"